Mark Kayser Q&A

 How old were you when you shot your first big game animal?

-I bowkilled my first deer ever at the age of 15 (shot my second with a rifle).
+I bowkilled my first deer ever at the age of 15 (shot my second deer with a rifle).
 I was 16 when I shot my first turkey, but anything with antlers drives me nuts!

 How many states, provinces and countries have you hunted?